oderwat/vscode-indent-rainbow/README.md

 ## A simple extension to make indentation more readable
 -------------------

-This extension colorises the indentation in front of your text alternating four different colors on each step.
-Some may find it helpfull in writing code for Nim or Python.
+This extension colorizes the indentation in front of your text alternating four different colors on each step.
+Some may find it helpful in writing code for Nim or Python.

 ![Example](https://raw.githubusercontent.com/oderwat/vscode-indent-rainbow/master/assets/example.png)

 Get it here: [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)

-It uses the current editor window tabsize and can handle mixed tab + spaces but that is not recommended.
-In addition it visibly marks lines where the indentation is not a multiple of the tabsize.
+It uses the current editor window tab size and can handle mixed tab + spaces but that is not recommended.
+In addition it visibly marks lines where the indentation is not a multiple of the tab size.
 This should help to find problems with indentation in some situations.

 ### Configuration